jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/fuzzy-bugs-online/index.md

 syntax to use near '%'' at line 1
 ```

-Well, at least now we know for sure they are using `MySQL`, because we
+Well, at least now we know for sure they are using MySQL, because we
 can see it in the error message.

 There are infinitely many strings (sequences of characters) we could try
-to use in order to complete the unknown `SQL` query the server is asking
+to use in order to complete the unknown SQL query the server is asking
 from the database.

 What if we could try a bunch of them, at the same time, automatically?